Skip to content

 Example: Expression Evaluator

-This example demonstrates the simplest way to use xript: exposing a set of flat functions to user scripts with no capabilities, no namespaces, and no custom types.
+The simplest way to use xript: expose a set of flat functions to user scripts with no capabilities, no namespaces, and no custom types.
 This is tier 1 adoption.

 The full source is in examples/expression-evaluator/.